Stop The Flexibility Madness | How Much Flexibility Do We need?

 Watch how much the muscle function improves once we activate the glutes.
 The result is mind-blowing.
 You have to see it to believe it.
 (Watch at least the first 12 minutes.)

-A Stable Body Equal A PAIN-FREE and Stable Life
+A Stable Body Equals a Pain-Free and Stable Life

 First foremost, please join me in a sincere effort to stop this flexibility madness.
 Even if you disagree with the facts, you are not teaching yoga by focusing on flexibility